 RapidSearch Pro is the second search stack in our lineup.
 The main difference is that instead of relying on Google for search results, RapidSearch Pro builds its own search database, in MySQL database format.

 The key advantage of this system is that when something changes on your website, the search database updates almost instantaneously.
 You are not having to wait days or weeks for an external search engine to find the changes.
 The other benefits include no 'Google' branding anywhere, no invasive tracking of users, no adverts or sponsered links and greater control over the search results returned (like support for boolean logic).

 A built-in admin interface lets you login to your search engine and check the status of things; including lists of when pages were last indexed.
 Simple actions can be performed in the admin interface; like re-linking your sitemap.xml file (generated automatically by RapidWeaver), adding and removing pages or rebuilding the search index.
 Plus you can view realtime statistics that show many people have searched your website and what they have been looking for - extremely valuable information for improving your website.

 In terms of perfomance, RapidSearch Pro is fast; because everything operates in-house on your own web server.
 RapidSearch Pro can confidently handle very large websites which frequently get updated.
 It's also a perfect search stack to use with popular CMS solutions for RapidWeaver.

 The RapidSearch Pro stack requires the following system requirements:

-- An Intel Mac running RapidWeaver 6 or later from Realmac Software
+- RapidWeaver 6 or later from Realmac Software

 - Stacks 3.0 or later from YourHead Software

 - A web server with support for MySQL databases

-- The web server must have support for a minimum of PHP version 5.6, but we recommend PHP 7 if it's available
+- The web server must have support a minimum of PHP 7, the 'libcurl' library and 'Mbstring'

 - A modern, HTML5 mobile responsive RapidWeaver theme (optional, but recommended)